 3. Describe effective treatment techniques and the elements of orthotic design for most common upper extremity injuries.

 4. Discuss the extensor mechanism and identify treatments and orthotics to avoid and correct deformities.

 5. Demonstrate clinical judgment by choosing provocative tests considering sensitivity, specificity, PPR, and LR.

-6. Utilize evidence-informed programs for fractures, stiff hands and wrists, nerve injuries, tendon injuries, CPRS, arthritis, sprains and strains.
+6. Utilize evidence-informed programs for fractures, stiff hands and wrists, nerve injuries, tendon injuries, CRPS, arthritis, sprains and strains.

 Request This Course

-If your organization would like to request this course at your site, please complete the Traveling Course Request Form;
+If your organization would like to request this course at your site, please submit an online Traveling Course Request Form